 The use of a qualified expert translator can help avoid the embarrassment that comes with amateurish translation mistakes.
 Translations can vary greatly in quality, but you’re much more likely to run into silly or nonsensical translation errors when the work is being done by a non-professional, whether it’s a person or an automatic translation machine doing the translating.

 Turning to your bilingual roommate may seem like an easier solution to your translation needs than paying for the services of a qualified professional translator.
-However, the quality of the translation you get from an expert translator is likely to be far superior to what a non-professional linguist can produce, and is well worth the investment.
+However, the quality of the translation you get from an expert translator, like those at Accredited Language, is likely to be far superior to what a non-professional linguist can produce, and is well worth the investment.